t4upl/quick_shots/currencyexchange/currencyexchange/README.md

 <details>
 <summary>Word of warning</summary>

-Don't use this project as financial advice.
+Don't use results of this project as financial advice.
 If you do use the following analysis for your financial decision, you are doing this on your own responsibility.
 I am in no way responsible for the outcome.

 As I started going through the results I started to wonder if I made a good choice using data from 10 year period.
 Maybe 5 years would be more up-to-date.
 </details>